Photo courtesy of Christiani Aquino. Scott Cooper, a transfer counselor encourages students to start the transfer process early and seek help.

-October is transfer month and COD’s Transfer Center is helping students transition to four year universities with ease.
+October is transferring month and COD’s Transfer Center is helping students transition to four-year universities with ease.
 Transferring can be stressful and students are often not informed what the requirements are, where they are able to find resources and who is there to help.

 Cooper said, “anytime students get close to 60 units, anytime they have the golden four done including English, math, speech and critical thinking, students should be able to apply.”